The Insurance and Reinsurance Law Review: Germany

 ii Litigation and arbitration

 Oral hearings are usually prepared by the exchange of written submissions (points of claims, points of defence, further reply submissions).
 The judges or arbitrators will, at the beginning of the proceedings (usually at the beginning of the oral hearing), try to induce a settlement between the parties.
-In this respect, they might even be quite open with their preliminary view on the facts and the merits of the case, and might hear the parties or their representatives personally.
+In this respect, they might even be quite open with their preliminary view on the facts and the merits of the case and might hear the parties or their representatives personally.
 If the matter cannot be settled, the judge usually discusses the merits with the parties' counsel and explains how he or she intends to proceed further (e.g., to hand down a judgment usually a few weeks after the closure of the hearing or to hear evidence).
 The judge might also order the parties to make further submissions of fact that he or she considers necessary.
 If the matter is not ready for a decision, the hearing will be postponed.
-Judgments can be appealed before the appeal courts, which, however, will only reconsider the facts determined in first instance if relevant procedural mistakes have been made that might have resulted in wrong factual determinations or if there are other indications that the court's determinations were incorrect.
-German appeal courts are rather reluctant to set aside a judgment for potential mistakes as to the evaluation of evidence in first instance.
-A further appeal to the Federal Supreme Court is only permissible if such is necessary to clarify legal questions of fundamental significance, if similar legal questions are evaluated differently by different lower courts or if lower courts deviated from the Federal Supreme Court's findings on law as set out in its previous judgments.
+Judgments can be appealed before the appeal courts, which will, however, only reconsider the facts determined at first instance if relevant procedural mistakes have been made that might have resulted in wrong factual determinations or if there are other indications that the court's determinations were incorrect.
+German appeal courts are rather reluctant to set aside a judgment for potential mistakes as to the evaluation of evidence at first instance.
+A further appeal to the Federal Supreme Court is only permissible if such an appeal is necessary to clarify legal questions of fundamental significance, if similar legal questions are evaluated differently by different lower courts or if lower courts deviated from the Federal Supreme Court's findings on law as set out in its previous judgments.